 The difference between actual time incurred to manufacture a certain number of units and the time allowed by standards to manufacture that number of units multiplied by standard direct labor rate is called direct labor efficiency variance or direct labor quantity variance.
 In other words, when actual number of hours worked differ from the standard number of hours allowed to manufacture a certain number of units, labor efficiency variance occurs.

 Like direct labor rate variance, this variance may be favorable or unfavorable.
 If workers manufacture a certain number of units in an amount of time that is less than the amount of time allowed by standards for that number of units, the variance is known as favorable direct labor efficiency variance.
 On the other hand, if workers take an amount of time that is more than the amount of time allowed by standards, the variance is known as unfavorable direct labor efficiency variance.

 The direct labor efficiency variance may be computed either in hours or in dollars.
-Suppose, for example, the standard time to manufacture a product is one hour but the product is completed in 1.15 hours, the variance is 0.15 hours – unfavorable.
-If the labor cost is $6.00 per hour the variance in dollars would be $0.90 (0.15 hours × $6.00).
-For proper financial measurement the variance is normally expressed in dollars.
+Suppose, for example, the standard time to manufacture a product is one hour but the product is completed in 1.15 hours, the variance in hours would be 0.15 hours – unfavorable.
+If the direct labor cost is $6.00 per hour, the variance in dollars would be $0.90 (0.15 hours × $6.00).
+For proper financial measurement, the variance is normally expressed in dollars rather than hours.

 The following formula is used to calculate this variance:

-Nice furniture manufacturing company presents the following data for the month of March 2013.
+Nice Furniture Manufacturing Company presents the following data for the month of March 2022: